 Assoc.
 Prof. Dr. Bach Ngoc Thang

-Dr. Bach Ngoc Thang is an Associate Professor of Economics at the National Economics University, having been involved in teaching since 2005.
-He teaches Macroeconomics, Econometrics, and Research Methods for both undergraduate and postgraduate levels at the National Economics University and several other universities in Hanoi.
+Dr. Bach Ngoc Thang is an Associate Professor of Economics at the National Economics University.
+Since 2005, he has been teaching Macroeconomics, Econometrics, and Research Methods at both undergraduate and graduate levels at the National Economics University and several other universities in Hanoi.

-In addition to teaching and research activities, he participates in consulting and community activities in the fields of governance and sustainable development, for notable partners such as the Ministry of Science and Technology, Australian Embassy, UNDP, World Bank, and JICA.
-The Associate Professor also supervises research students and currently serves as the coordinator of the seminar series for the English-taught Doctoral Program (E-PhD) at the National Economics University.
+In addition to teaching and research, he has been involved in policy consulting and community activities in the fields of governance and sustainable development, for prominent partners such as the Ministry of Science and Technology, the Australian Embassy, UNDP, World Bank and JICA.
+The Associate Professor also participates in supervising doctoral students, and is currently the seminar coordinator of the English-taught Doctor of Philosophy Programme (E-Ph.D.) at the National Economics University.

 Academic Qualifications